-4. The purpose of the code of corporate governance
+3. The purpose of the code of corporate governance

-- 4.1 The Local Code of Corporate Governance adopted by the predecessor councils was carried forward to West Suffolk Council.
-The code, which is available on the council's website, was prepared in accordance with the principles of the Chartered Institute of Public Finance and Accountancy (CIPFA) and Society of Local Authority Chief Executives (SOLACE) Framework, 'Delivering Good Governance in Local Government'. - 4.2 The code sets out the council's governance framework.
+- 3.1 The West Suffolk Local Code of Corporate Governance, which is available on the council's website, was prepared in accordance with the principles of the Chartered Institute of Public Finance and Accountancy (CIPFA) and Society of Local Authority Chief Executives (SOLACE) Framework, 'Delivering Good Governance in Local Government'. - 3.2 The code sets out the council's governance framework.
 The governance framework comprises the systems, processes, culture and values by which the council is directed and controlled and the activities through which it accounts to, engages with and leads the community.
-It enables the council to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost-effective services. - 4.3 The system of internal control is a significant part of that framework and designed to manage risk to an acceptable level.
+It enables the council to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost-effective services. - 3.3 The system of internal control is a significant part of that framework and designed to manage risk to an acceptable level.
 It could not eliminate all risk of failure to achieve the council's aims and objectives, but it has sought to provide reasonable rather than absolute assurance of effectiveness.
-The system of internal control is based on an ongoing process designed to identify, prioritise, and manage the risks to the achievement of the council's aims and objectives. - This annual governance statement seeks to identify how the council has complied with its code of corporate governance throughout the year 2020 to 2021.
+The system of internal control is based on an ongoing process designed to identify, prioritise, and manage the risks to the achievement of the council's aims and objectives. - 3.4 This annual governance statement sets out how the council complied with its code of corporate governance throughout the year 2021 to 2022.

-5. The governance framework
+4. The governance framework

-- 5.1 There are seven core principles of good governance identified in the CIPFA SOLACE Delivering Good Governance in Local Government Framework 2016 as follows: - Principle A behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law

-- Principle B ensuring openness and comprehensive stakeholder engagement - Principle C defining outcomes in terms of sustainable economic, social, and environmental benefits - Principle D determining the interventions necessary to optimise the achievement of the intended outcomes - Principle E developing the entity's capacity including the capability of its leadership and the individuals within it - Principle F managing risks and performance through robust internal control and strong public financial management - Principle G implementing good practices in transparency, reporting, and audit to deliver effective accountability - 5.2 The Local Code of Corporate Governance sets out the principles of good governance and describes in full the arrangements the council has put in place to meet each of these.
+- 4.1 There are seven core principles of good governance identified in the CIPFA SOLACE Delivering Good Governance in Local Government Framework 2016 as follows: - Principle A behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law - Principle B ensuring openness and comprehensive stakeholder engagement - Principle C defining outcomes in terms of sustainable economic, social, and environmental benefits - Principle D determining the interventions necessary to optimise the achievement of the intended outcomes - Principle E developing the entity's capacity including the capability of its leadership and the individuals within it - Principle F managing risks and performance through robust internal control and strong public financial management - Principle G implementing good practices in transparency, reporting, and audit to deliver effective accountability - 4.2 The Local Code of Corporate Governance sets out the principles of good governance and describes in full the arrangements the council has put in place to meet each of these.